Fideuram Intesa Sanpaolo Private Banking S.P.A. Makes New $1.51 Million Investment in Valero Energy Corporation $VLO

-Fideuram Intesa Sanpaolo Private Banking S.P.A. acquired a new position in shares of Valero Energy Corporation (NYSE:VLO - Free Report) in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund acquired 9,246 shares of the oil and gas company's stock, valued at approximately $1,505,000.
+Fideuram Intesa Sanpaolo Private Banking S.P.A. purchased a new position in Valero Energy Corporation (NYSE:VLO - Free Report) in the fourth quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor purchased 9,246 shares of the oil and gas company's stock, valued at approximately $1,505,000.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the stock.
-Franklin Resources Inc. boosted its position in Valero Energy by 5.0% during the third quarter.
-Franklin Resources Inc. now owns 5,273,517 shares of the oil and gas company's stock worth $897,869,000 after purchasing an additional 249,195 shares during the period.
-Barclays PLC boosted its position in shares of Valero Energy by 5.3% in the third quarter.
-Barclays PLC now owns 4,143,672 shares of the oil and gas company's stock valued at $705,502,000 after acquiring an additional 209,597 shares during the period.
-Legal & General Group Plc boosted its position in shares of Valero Energy by 2.3% in the third quarter.
-Legal & General Group Plc now owns 1,904,181 shares of the oil and gas company's stock valued at $324,206,000 after acquiring an additional 43,237 shares during the period.
-Arrowstreet Capital Limited Partnership bought a new stake in shares of Valero Energy in the third quarter valued at about $275,239,000.
-Finally, Raymond James Financial Inc. boosted its position in shares of Valero Energy by 2.3% in the third quarter.
-Raymond James Financial Inc. now owns 1,007,335 shares of the oil and gas company's stock valued at $171,509,000 after acquiring an additional 22,322 shares during the period.
-78.69% of the stock is owned by institutional investors.
+A number of other institutional investors also recently made changes to their positions in the business.
+Providence Wealth Advisors LLC raised its position in shares of Valero Energy by 0.5% in the 4th quarter.
+Providence Wealth Advisors LLC now owns 9,610 shares of the oil and gas company's stock valued at $1,564,000 after purchasing an additional 52 shares in the last quarter.
+Prospera Financial Services Inc raised its position in shares of Valero Energy by 0.3% during the 4th quarter.
+Prospera Financial Services Inc now owns 16,268 shares of the oil and gas company's stock valued at $2,651,000 after acquiring an additional 53 shares in the last quarter.
+Montecito Bank & Trust raised its position in shares of Valero Energy by 1.4% during the 4th quarter.
+Montecito Bank & Trust now owns 3,909 shares of the oil and gas company's stock valued at $636,000 after acquiring an additional 54 shares in the last quarter.
+Waddell & Associates LLC raised its position in shares of Valero Energy by 2.8% during the 3rd quarter.
+Waddell & Associates LLC now owns 2,040 shares of the oil and gas company's stock valued at $347,000 after acquiring an additional 56 shares in the last quarter.
+Finally, DSG Capital Advisors LLC raised its position in shares of Valero Energy by 1.6% during the 3rd quarter.
+DSG Capital Advisors LLC now owns 3,803 shares of the oil and gas company's stock valued at $647,000 after acquiring an additional 60 shares in the last quarter.
+78.69% of the stock is owned by institutional investors and hedge funds.

 Valero Energy Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 23rd.
-Shareholders of record on Thursday, May 21st will be paid a dividend of $1.20 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 23rd.
+Stockholders of record on Thursday, May 21st will be issued a dividend of $1.20 per share.
 The ex-dividend date of this dividend is Thursday, May 21st.
-This represents a $4.80 annualized dividend and a yield of 2.0%.
-Valero Energy's payout ratio is presently 34.88%.
+This represents a $4.80 dividend on an annualized basis and a dividend yield of 1.9%.
+Valero Energy's dividend payout ratio is currently 34.88%.

-In other Valero Energy news, SVP Eric A. Fisher sold 8,311 shares of the business's stock in a transaction dated Wednesday, March 11th.
+In other news, SVP Eric A. Fisher sold 8,311 shares of the stock in a transaction dated Wednesday, March 11th.
 The stock was sold at an average price of $227.69, for a total transaction of $1,892,331.59.
-Following the completion of the transaction, the senior vice president owned 42,242 shares of the company's stock, valued at approximately $9,618,080.98.
-The trade was a 16.44% decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 0.36% of the company's stock.
+Following the transaction, the senior vice president owned 42,242 shares of the company's stock, valued at approximately $9,618,080.98.
+This represents a 16.44% decrease in their position.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Corporate insiders own 0.36% of the company's stock.

 (Free Report